gpdowney/lightweightLSAT/pages/game/wizards.md

 permalink: game/wizards
 ---

-Wizards can understand how a game works by looking hard at it.
+**Wizards** understand how a game works by looking hard at it.
 Then they look at the questions and instantly know all the answers.

-Robots learn how games work by playing them.
+**Robots** learn how games work by playing them.
 They rely on hypos, rather than insight, to definitively (dis)prove answers.

-Most guides to the LSAT (including this one) are written by Wizards.
-And most guides to the Games section (*not* including this one) rely on Wizardry.
+Most guides to the LSAT, including this one, are written by natural Wizards.
+But unlike most other guides to the Games section *the Lightweight LSAT* does not depend on making you into a Wizard.

 ## Wizards Are Fragile

-To understand the problem with Wizards, this framework [via Nassim Nicholas Taleb][taleb] might be useful:
+To understand the problem with Wizards, this framework created by [Nassim Nicholas Taleb][taleb] is useful:

 Fragile | Robust | Anti-Fragile
 -- | -- | --
 vulnerable to disorder | resistant to disorder | benefits from disorder

+Wizards are *fragile* because when they fail, they fail catastrophically.
+A single weird rule ruins the whole game, a single surprising game ruins the whole test.

-The main problem is that wizards are *fragile*.
-Their magic depends on completely understanding how games work.
+The Wizards' magic depends on completely understanding how games work.
 Which means that the Wizard's magic fails when it's most needed, on hard games.

-When Wizards fail, they fail catastrophically.
-A single weird rule ruins the whole game, a single surprising game ruins the whole test.

-At best, Wizards can become *robust* Wizard-Knights.
+At best, Wizards can become *robust* Wizard-Knights by memorizing every game the LSAT has ever made.

 > Knights try to make armor out of knowledge about the test.
 But their armor is heavy and ineffective.

-To be fair, the Games section is where knowledge is most useful.
-So knowledge-based guides are more useful for the Games section.
-In fact, recently, the LSAC has tried to negate this advantage by making the Games section increasingly weird.
+To be fair, the Games section is the section where knowledge is most useful.
+So knowledge-based guides can be relatively useful for the Games section.

+But this has led to a sort of arms race between test prep companies and the LSAT.
+To preserve the curve, the LSAT has recently included at least one weird game per test.

 That's actually good news for Robots, because Robots are *anti-fragile*.
 The Robot's method works on every game, no matter how weird.
 While Wizards stare at games they can't solve, Robots get busy making hypos to (dis)prove answers.